SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/expenses.md

 This will ask the user a few questions:

-* first will be what types of expenses the user has.
+* First, they will be asked what types of expenses they have.
 You can customize the options shown to the user by including a definition of an `expense_terms` variable in your interview.
-Since the default list is pretty long, we'll make it shorter in this example:
+Since the default list is pretty long, we'll make it shorter in this tutorial by copying the below variable definition block:

   ```yml
   # "!!omap" makes these terms ordered: